ahrvoje/electrostatic-center/README.md

 The point was succesfully used to improve the stability and speed up the convergence of BEM methods for electrostatic problems.

-This repository containes a few routines for numerical calculation of X(5626).
+This repository contains a few routines for numerical calculation of X(5626).
 Precise routines are written in Wolfram Mathematica, with practical approximation being implemented in C and Python.

 Wolfram Mathematica
 -------------------